 The population includes a subset of Fannie Mae’s 30-year, fully amortizing, full documentation, single-family, conventional fixed-rate mortgages.
 This dataset does not include data on adjustable-rate mortgage loans, balloon mortgage loans, interest-only mortgage loans, mortgage loans with prepayment penalties, government-insured mortgage loans, Home Affordable Refinance Program (HARP) mortgage loans, Refi Plus™ mortgage loans, and non-standard mortgage loans.
 Certain types of mortgage loans (e.g., mortgage loans with LTVs greater than 97 percent, Alt-A, other mortgage loans with reduced documentation and/or streamlined processing, and programs or variances that are ineligible today) have been excluded in order to make the dataset more reflective of current underwriting guidelines.
-Also excluded are mortgage loans originated prior to 1999, sold with lender recourse or subject to other third-party risk-sharing arrangements, or were acquired by Fannie Mae on a negotiated bulk basis.
+Also excluded are mortgage loans originated prior to 1999, mortgage loans subject to long-term standby commitments, sold with lender recourse or subject to other third-party risk-sharing arrangements, or were acquired by Fannie Mae on a negotiated bulk basis.

 The loan performance data is available here.
 Fannie Mae requires the user to register and create a unique username and password in order to access the performance data.
 An email will be sent to the user to confirm registration.
 The user is also required to accept the Terms and Conditions, which, among other things, prohibits the user from distributing data to third parties or using it in support of external commercial purposes without the express written consent of Fannie Mae.
 For more information regarding external commercial use or redistribution of this data, please contact Fannie Mae's Fixed-Income Marketing at 1-800-237-8627 or by email.

 Due to the size of the data files, we do not recommend loading the data into Microsoft Office Excel.
 One should consider using a recognized third-party database management system to load and access the data as basic spreadsheet applications may result in the loss or incomplete capture of the file.
-Sample acquisitions and performance data files are available to assist users with database setup.
+Sample acquisition and performance data files are available to assist users with database setup.
 For user convenience, a Download History section on the website provides a list of the files the user has previously requested for download.
 File download is capped at 60 files per hour.
 Download speeds may vary depending on demand.

-During quarterly updates, Fannie Mae will refresh the last three years of acquisitions data to reflect any data corrections resulting from ongoing quality assurance efforts.
+During quarterly updates, Fannie Mae will refresh the last three years of acquisition data to reflect any data corrections resulting from ongoing quality assurance efforts.
 Corrections could result in the addition or removal of mortgage loans from the original population.
 In addition, performance data will also reflect changes if servicing corrections had been made in the previous quarter.